CS-5001-Shell/Getting-Started/README.md

 Step 2 - Commit Message: In the text box that says Message enter a meaningful message that describes the change you just completed.

 Step 3 - *Commit & Push*: Select the down arrow in the blue box that says Commit.
-Choose

-   - Enter a meaningful commit message.
-   - *Commit & Push* your changes.
+Choose *Commit & Push*.

-   - Visit the repository on GitHub to confirm that your changes were uploaded successfully
+Step 4 - Verify: Visit the repository on GitHub to confirm that your changes were uploaded successfully

 *Congratulations!
 You have just completed your first computer science assignment!*